Uniform Sampling through the Lov\'asz Local Lemma: Applications of Algorithm

-We remark that the lower bound on $s$ in \Cref{cor:sharing-CNF} is never larger than $k/2$.
-This lower bound on intersections does not make the problem trivial.
-Indeed, the bad instance in the proof of \cite[Corollary 30]{BGGGS16} has roughly $k/2$ shared variables for each pair of dependent clauses.
+We remark that the lower bound on intersection size $s$ in Corollary \ref{cor:sharing-CNF} does not make the problem trivial.
+Note that the lower bound $\min\{\log_2 dk,k/2\}$ is at most $k/2$.
+The ``hard'' instance in the proof of \cite[Corollary 30]{BGGGS16} has roughly $k/2$ shared variables for each pair of dependent clauses.
 For completeness, we will show that if $k$ is even, and $d\ge 4\cdot 2^{k/2}$ and $s=k/2$, then the sampling problem is \NP-hard.
 The proof is almost identical to that of \cite[Corollary 30]{BGGGS16}.
 The case of odd $k$ can be similarly handled but with larger constants.

 We will use the inapproximability result of Sly and Sun \cite{SS14} (or equivalently, of Galanis et al.\ \cite{GSV16}) for the hard-core model.
 We first remind the reader of the relevant definitions.
 Let $\lambda>0$.
 For a graph $G=(V,E)$, the hard-core model with parameter $\lambda>0$ is a probability distribution over the set of independent sets of $G$; each independent set $I$ of $G$ has weight proportional to $\lambda^{|I|}$.
 The normalizing factor of this distribution is the partition function $Z_G(\lambda)$, formally defined as $Z_G(\lambda):=\sum_{I} \lambda^{|I|}$ where the sum ranges over all independent sets $I$ of $G$.
 The hardness result we are going to use is about approximating $Z_G(\lambda)$, but it is standard to translate it into the sampling setting as the problem is self-reducible.